 You get a CIS card when you start working under the Construction Industry Scheme.
 You use it to show contractors that you’re a registered self-employed construction worker under the CIS.

-There’s a chance that without it, some contractors may not accept you on certain jobs.
-If you’re registered with CIS but don’t have a card, you can apply for one through the government gateway or call the CIS helpline on 0300-200-3210.
+Without it, some contractors might not accept you on certain jobs.
+If you register with CIS but don’t have a card, you can apply for one through the Government Gateway or by calling the CIS helpline on 0300 200 3210.

 It’s worth noting that this is different to a CSCS card, which is used to demonstrate your skills and qualifications when working on site.